arunkukrety/hiring-buddy/README.md

 [![Watch HireBuddy in Action](https://img.youtube.com/vi/ABo2hvASLmk/hqdefault.jpg)](https://www.youtube.com/watch?v=ABo2hvASLmk "HireBuddy End-to-End Demo")

-End‑to‑end automated hiring workflow in under 5 minutes (click thumbnail to watch).

 ## What is HireBuddy?

-HireBuddy is a lean AI agent system that turns an uploaded resume + job description into a scored, evidence‑backed hiring decision (and optional scheduled interview) in minutes.
+HireBuddy takes a resume and a job description to quickly analyze a candidate's experience, projects, and GitHub profile, including repositories, activity, and languages.
+It then produces a transparent score with a clear breakdown of the factors.
+If a human reviewer approves the analysis, the system automatically prepares the interview email and scheduling details in one seamless flow.

 **Problem**
-Early‑stage screening is slow, subjective, and fragmented:
+Early screening today is slow and inconsistent:
-- Manual resume parsing is repetitive
-- GitHub review (if done) is shallow or skipped
-- Match rationale is rarely documented
+- Re-reading similar resumes
+- Skipping or shallow GitHub checks
+- Little written reasoning
-- Scheduling and email follow‑ups burn time
+- Manual email + scheduling steps

-**Crux**
 Hiring teams need fast, consistent, explainable evaluation without adding another bloated platform.

 **Solution**
-Multi‑agent workflow (Resume, GitHub, Matching, Scheduler) powered by Portia AI:
+Multi‑agent flow (Resume, GitHub, Matching, Scheduler) powered by Portia AI:
-- Extracts structured candidate profile
+- Builds a structured candidate profile
-- Performs deep GitHub repo + activity relevance analysis
+- Analyzes repos, activity, languages
-- Generates transparent weighted match score with reasons
+- Produces a weighted score with plain reasons
-- Streams every step for trust (no hidden black box)
+- Streams each step so you see progress
-- Optionally drafts emails & books the interview
+- Can draft emails and prep an interview slot

 **How It Solves It**
-Automation compresses hours of fragmented manual work into a single deterministic flow: ingest → enrich → score → decide → communicate.
-Standardized scoring + captured rationale reduce bias and create an auditable trail while preserving recruiter judgment at the decision gate.
+Everything runs as one simple flow: ingest → enrich → score → decide → (optional) schedule.
+Standard scoring plus saved reasoning reduces bias and keeps a record while leaving the final call to the recruiter.

 ## System Architecture